Florida’s Statute of Limitations in Criminal Cases

 Throughout its history, Florida’s Statute Section 775.15 has provided the general rule for when the statute of limitations acts as a bar to prosecution.
 If your case involves a statute of limitations issue, your attorney must raise it at the trial court level, or you might waive it on appeal.

 In Smith v.
 State, 241 So.3d 53, 56 (Fla.
 2018), the Florida Supreme Court held that a claim that the statute of limitations bars a conviction for a charged offense must be raised in the trial court to preserve the issue for direct appeal.

-Of course, the holding does not preclude a defendant prejudiced by trial counsel’s nonstrategic failure to raise a statute-of-limitations defense from asserting a claim of ineffective assistance of counsel in a Rule 3.850 motion.
+The Smith holding does not necessarily preclude a defendant prejudiced by trial counsel’s nonstrategic failure to raise a statute-of-limitations defense from asserting a claim of ineffective assistance of counsel in a post-conviction Rule 3.850 motion.